CannerCMS/docs.canner.io/docs/api-schema.md

       type: 'toOne'
     }}
     uiParams: {{
-      textCol: 'name', // decide field to represent the user
+      textCol: 'name', // decide the field to represent the user
       columns: [{ // the columns config of the table which is used to pick relation data.
         title: 'Name',
         dataIndex: 'name'